cogsandsquigs/nand7400/README.md

 An assembler library for the nand7400 computer, created by me during my internship at [The WCL](https://thewcl.com).

-This library is built in Rust, and also binds directly to Swift as well, so you can treat it like a standard Swift package (see [Usage](#swift)).
+This library is built in Rust, and also binds directly to Swift as well, so you can treat it like a standard Swift package (see [Usage: Swift](#swift)).
 Swift bindings are made because the nand7400 computer is mainly programmed via an iOS/MacOS app.

 ## Usage